4 Weeks of Fletcher

 Week 4:

 Well, we’re actually IN week 4 and not much has changed with Fletcher.
-While he’s adjusted extremely well to my pack he 4wksfletcher_bl_3still shows anxiety if I leave him in a room to go outside.
+While he’s adjusted extremely well to my pack he still shows anxiety if I leave him in a room to go outside.
 He still manages to find at least one dog he doesn’t like on his walks but he’s not as bad.
 He’s correcting faster and learning to trust me to lead the walks.

 They told me he would have to be an “only dog”.
 They told he didn’t like male dogs.
 They told me he didn’t like dogs his size or bigger…they told me he was “hard to place”…and I believed them.
 I saw it with my own eyes.
 But I gave him a chance, anyway.
 Well, this Sunday will be 4 weeks that Fletcher has been my foster and he will end this week with a meet n greet with his possible new family.
 They have a dog that looks like Penny and they’ve had their eye on him for quite a while.
 Timing is everything and hopefully the timing is right.
 I don’t know how this meet n greet will go but he’s proven all of us wrong so far so what’s one more time?